IHTSDO/sct-statistics-qa/README.md

 All these components are included in a single multi-module Maven Java project, that facilitates distribution and deployment.

+## Dependencies

+This project has a dependency on the [HTML5 Viewer](https://github.com/termMed/sct-stats-viewer) for rendenring the results in an HTML site.
+It's necessary to build that project before the SNOMED CT Pattern and Changes Evaluation Toolkit, to ensure that the dependency is available in the maven repository.

 ## Running the statistics

 ### Unpacking the binaries